StigNygaard/lastfm-widgets/README.md

 The widget (frontend code) should be compatible back to at least Firefox 115 and Chromium 109 based web-browsers (which are versions still compatible with Windows 7/8 installations).
 It also runs in Safari, but unsure how old versions are supported (I'm not able to test that myself).
-The backend code is my first simple experiments/experience with Deno.
-It is tested with Deno 1.46 and Deno 2.0.
+The backend code is my first simple experiments/experience with Deno, so you might see me making many changes and "stupid" comments and TODOs in that😊 Currently the backend is tested with Deno 1.46 and Deno 2.0.

 #### /widgets/ folder